tsupplis/cpm86-hacking/README.md

 - Microsoft Basic (http://www.retroarchive.org/cpm/lang/lang.htm) and Personal Basic Interpreters (http://www.cpm.z80.de/binary.html)
 - PL/M-86 (Only cross compilation from DOS)

 The big cool thing with this tiny OS is how small it is.
 I never configure more than 128K on my PCE VM and a single person can play as a hobbyist with it.
+As mention earlier it works also super well with the Just4Fun V20-MBC SBC (https://hackaday.io/project/170924-v20-mbc-a-v20-8088-8080-cpu-homebrew-computer).
+Cool other thing: it is Y2K compliant with TOD replacement above and a small visual hack.
+Yep no date management ...

 It makes The early sources of MS-DOS as attractive.
 MS-DOS 2.X is far more flexible and has a bigger ecosystem than CP/M-86.
 This makes it more of a challenge ;-)

 DR tools are available through (http://www.cpm.z80.de/binary.html) and many other sources.
 I found the last release of Turbo Pascal and Poly Pascal on a very exhaustive danish site focused on the RC700 series computers who are by the way also emulated by PCE.
 They are not PC compatible but both pascal are generic and work on the IBM PC based CP/M-86 family.